3DCoded/3MS/docs/guides/tipshaping.md

 ## Does My Filament Need Tip Shaping?

-If your filament is in this list, then it likely won't need tip shaping, and you can try out the experimental [No Tip Shaping](notip.md):
+If your filament is in this list, then it likely won't need tip shaping, and you can use the [No Tip Shaping](notip.md) feature:

 - PLA (not Silk, Matte, or glitter variants)
 - PLA+ (including PLA Pro, Tough PLA)